-The actual number of diskette drives that can be installed is dependent upon the system unit size (the PC 300 Types 6275/6862 have four drive bays for installing internal devices and the PC 300 Types 6285/6892 have six drive bays for installing internal devices).
+The IntelliStation E Pro has four drive bays for installing internal devices.
 The following is a list of devices that the diskette drive subsystem supports:

-1.44 MB, 3.5 inch diskette drive
+- 1.44 MB, 3.5 inch diskette drive

-1.44 MB, 3.5 inch, 3-mode drive for Japan
+- 1.44 MB, 3.5 inch, 3-mode drive for Japan

-1.2 MB, 5.25 inch diskette drive
+- 1.2 MB, 5.25 inch diskette drive

-1 Mbps, 500 Kbps, or 250 Kbps internal tape drive
+- 1 Mbps, 500 Kbps, or 250 Kbps internal tape drive

 One connector is provided on the system board for diskette drive support.
-For information on the connector pin assignments, see "Diskette Drive Connector" on page 58.
+For information on the connector pin assignments, see "Diskette Drive Connector" on page 56.